 A fasting diet is a nutritional therapy involving either full or partial caloric restriction.
-It can be a challenge if you embark on one unprepared and unaware.
 There are many ways you can prepare yourself for a fast.
 In this article, I’ll give you the tips and tricks that’ll help you successfully reach your fasting goals such as healthy habits, nutrition, and hunger management.

 Make things easy on yourself from the very beginning.
 First, make sure you do your research into fasting, especially if you’re aiming for a specific health benefit.
 Not all fasts have the same results, so choose your fast carefully to achieve your goals.
 Before embarking on your fast, speak with your trusted health care provider about your plans.
 They’ll be able to advise you if any medications or supplements you take will need to be adjusted for the fast.

 The Fasting Diet - In-depth Interview with Dr. Goldhamer & Dr. Group

 Length: 93 minutes

 Tips on How To Get Through a Fast